Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-If your dog is suffering from the painful symptoms of a urinary tract infection contact our vets at Badger Veterinary Hospital in Southern Wisconsin right away to book an examination for your pup.
+If your dog is suffering from the painful symptoms of a urinary tract infection contact our vets at Badger Veterinary Hospital in Janesville right away to book an examination for your pup.

 New Patients Welcome